-Elementary Program Overview
+Secondary Program Overview

-Washington State University's elementary teacher preparation program is divided into four-semester blocks encompassing academic courses and field experiences.
-While most of the courses in the program are assigned to a particular block, several classes may be taken in conjunction with either Block I, Block II, or Block III.
+Washington State University's secondary teacher preparation program is divided into three-semester blocks encompassing academic courses and field experiences.
+While most of the courses in the program are assigned to a particular block, several classes may be taken in conjunction with either Block I or Block II.
 The block sequence is as follows: